FileFormatInfo/ff-svg2pdf/README.md

 This is a simple server that converts an SVG image to a PDF using [Apache Batik](http://pdfbox.apache.org/) and [iText](https://itextpdf.com/en)

+The main reason I made this was to embed vector images in iText, which only likes PDFs and not SVGs.

-You can try it from the [svg2pdf page ](http://www.fileformat.info/convert/image/svg2pdf.htm) on [FileFormat.Info](http://www.fileformat.info/).
+You can try it from the [svg2pdf page](http://www.fileformat.info/convert/image/svg2pdf.htm) on [FileFormat.Info](http://www.fileformat.info/).
 Note that this is only for light, non-commercial use.
 For other use, please run your own copy.

 ## Running your own copy